ffedoroff/docker-postgres-s3-backup/README.md

 # Postgres to S3 backup tools

+This tool works very good with docker-compose environment.

 ## What is inside

-1. **Backup tool**.
-You are able to backup particular Postgre database and upload it to Amazon S3 storage
+1. **Backup tool** - backup particular Postgre database and upload it to Amazon S3 storage

-1. **Restore tool**.
-You are able to restore Postgre database from Amazon S3 url.
+1. **Restore tool** - restore Postgre database from Amazon S3 url.

-4. **Cron scedduler tool**.
-This package contains builtin `go-cron` which interracts like ordinary cron but in Docker container.
+1. **Cron scedduler tool**.
+This package contains builtin [go-cron](https://github.com/odise/go-cron/) which interracts like ordinary cron but inside Docker container.

-## How to use

-### clone repository
+## Use with docker-compose

+#### Create docker-compose file
+You might use docker-compose.sample.yml file
 ```
 git clone https://github.com/ffedoroff/docker-postgres-s3-backup.git
 ```

 Update parameters